Zack Snyder: Career

 During Comic Con 2013, Snyder announced that Batman and Superman would share the screen in Batman v Superman: Dawn of Justice, released in 2016.
 Snyder directed, Cavill reprised his role as Superman, and Ben Affleck played Batman.
 Snyder directed Warner Bros.'
 2017 Justice League, but he exited during post-production to deal with the death of his daughter, Autumn Snyder.
 His replacement was Joss Whedon.

 On January 29, 2019, Snyder announced that he had signed on to helm Army of the Dead, a zombie heist thriller, for Netflix.
 Snyder directed and produced the film with his partner and wife, Deborah Snyder, via their newly rebranded production company, The Stone Quarry.
 His agreement with Netflix has since expanded into several Army of the Dead projects; Army of Thieves, a prequel released in 2021, and Planet of the Dead, a sequel to be created.

 On May 20, 2020, Snyder announced that Zack Snyder's Justice League would be released on the streaming service HBO Max in 2021.
-The film was released on March 18, 2021.
+The film was released on March 18, 2021, dedicated to the memory of his daughter Autumn.

+In July 2021, Snyder was officially announced to be developing the film Rebel Moon for Netflix.
+It was inspired by Star Wars and the films of Akira Kurosawa.
+Filming began in April 2022 and lasted until November that year, with the project being developed as a two-part film.
+Snyder also produced and directed two episodes of Twilight of the Gods, an anime-style web series inspired by Norse mythology, for Netflix.

 Future and potential projects

-In July 2021, Snyder was officially announced to be developing the film Rebel Moon for Netflix.
-It will be inspired by Star Wars and the films of Akira Kurosawa.
-Filming began in April 2022 and will last until November that year, with the project being developed as a two-part film.

-As of May 2021, Snyder was working on Horse Latitudes, formerly known as The Last Photograph, a drama about a war photographer in South America.
-He was also working on an adaptation of the 1943 novel The Fountainhead by Ayn Rand, but confirmed he had abandoned it in 2021 due to political reasons.
-He has also expressed an interest in making a film, in the style of 300, about George Washington.